NC State vs. North Carolina NCAA Football Odds, Plays and Insights | November 26, 2021

 - NC State's games this year have gone over the total in six out of 11 opportunities (54.5%).

-- When NC State records more than 31.4 points, it is 4-2 against the spread and 5-1 overall.
+- NC State is 4-2 against the spread and 5-1 overall in games when it puts up more than 31.4 points.

-- When NC State piles up more than 412.2 yards, the team is 2-3 against the spread and 3-2 overall.
+- NC State is 2-3 against the spread and 3-2 overall when the team piles up over 412.2 yards.

-- The Wolf Pack have 10 giveaways this season, while the Tar Heels have 14 takeaways .

 - Find the latest spread and moneyline odds for NC State at SISportsbook.